Assessment of Technologies for Improving Fuel Economy of Light-Duty Vehicles

 Light-duty vehicle technologies for fuel economy are advancing to improve the energy efficiency of vehicle operation.
 At the request of the U.S. Department of Transportation, the congressionally-mandated Committee on Assessment of Technologies for Improving Fuel Economy Light-Duty Vehicles is tasked with providing updated estimates of the potential cost, fuel economy improvements, and barriers to deployment of technologies available in 2025-2035.
 The committee will broadly consider the types of technologies that might emerge over this time period and their impacts on fuel consumption, including internal combustion powertrains, electric propulsion systems, as well as non-powertrain technologies.
 It will also consider shifts in the personal transportation and vehicle ownership models and how such shifts might impact vehicle technologies.
 For more details, download the Statement of Task.

 The committee will host a webinar series on The Future of Light Duty Vehicle Technologies and Infrastructure.
 See topics, dates, and registration here.
+Recordings of past webinars here.

 Sign up for updates about events for the study by subscribing to our email list.